Komodo Dragons: The Life of Giants!

 Characteristics

 The average adult Komodo dragon is 8.5 feet long and weighs 150-200 lbs.
 They have sharp, curved claws and approximately 60 curved, pointed teeth.
-The sharp points in their teeth help Komodo dragons tear large prey into smaller pieces.
+The strong points in their teeth help Komodo dragons tear large prey into smaller pieces.

 Komodo dragon

-Explore the physical and behavioral characteristics of Komodo dragons with the table below:
+Explore the physical and behavioral characteristics of Komodo dragons with the table below.

 Characteristics Description